-A true poet with a guitar, Patrick Dodd is an American songwriter with an uncommon creative edge that is both impressive.
+A true poet with a guitar, Patrick Dodd is an American songwriter with an uncommon creative edge that is impressive and unique.
 One of the most prolific songwriters of his generation with over 400 songs to his credit, Patrick Dodd is an Austin Texas trained songwriter, and contemporary of Blaze Foley, Jimmy Lafave, Guy Clark, and Townes Van Zandt.
-Though his commercial career was blossoming while he was in Austin, (he hosted an open mic at the famed Chicago House and was touring regularly), like Woody Guthrie, and Utah Phillips, Patrick Decided to employ his talents in the interest of social justice.
+Being a bit of an Outlaw, we were expecting Patrick to follow the same path as his friends.
+However, the influence of his then new found lover now wife, and good friends like Anne Feeney, inspired Patrick to change course.
+Like Woody Guthrie, Utah Phillips, and others before him, Patrick decided to employ his talents in the interest of social justice.

-An activist with a self-confessed twisted sense of humor.
-From his role as co-host of the Siskiyou Mountain Outlaw Radio Show to his front row position on the lines of social resistance, Patrick Dodd has for forty years been a wri ter whose music always seems to find a way to move us in a direction we need to go.
-Whether he is making us laugh, cry, or get downright angry Mr. Dodd always strives to educate, motivate, and empower common folks everywhere to stand up and resist the injustices so many other writers seem afraid to broach; injustices such as poverty, war, racism, sexism, and our ongoing environmental destruction.
+An activist with a self-confessed twisted sense of humor, from his role as co-host of the Siskiyou Mountain Outlaw Radio Show to his front row position on the lines of social resistance, Patrick Dodd has for forty years been a writer whose music always seems to find a way to move us in a direction we need to go.
+Whether he is making us laugh, cry, or get downright angry Mr. Dodd always strives to educate, motivate, and empower folks everywhere to stand up and resist the injustices so many other writers seem afraid to broach; injustices such as poverty, war, racism, sexism, and our ongoing environmental destruction.
 It is no exaggeration to say that few songwriters have had more of an impact upon the social fabric of positive change in this country than Patrick Dodd.
-It is equally true that I have not hear the likes of such Outlaw Country talent this decade.

 Sadly, today Patrick can no longer play due to a medical condition; but, he has left us a rich catalogue of original music.